awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 **Distribution**
 The CloudFront distribution ID to associate with your function\.
 In the drop\-down list, choose the distribution ID\.
 **Cache behavior**
 The cache behavior to use with the trigger\.
-For this example, leave the value set to **\***, which means your distribution’s default cache behavior\.
+For this example, leave the value set to **\***, which means your distribution's default cache behavior\.
 For more information, see [Cache behavior settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior) in the [Values that you specify when you create or update a distribution](distribution-web-values-specify.md) topic\.
 **CloudFront event**
 The trigger that specifies when your function runs\.
 We want the security headers function to run whenever CloudFront returns a response from the origin\.
 So in the drop\-down list, choose **Origin response**\.
 For more information, see [Adding triggers for a Lambda@Edge function](lambda-edge-add-triggers.md)\.